3 Warning Signs of Mommy Burnout

 You're Waking up TIRED

 Sleeping is supposed to be restful; a time for your body to recharge and do some basic damage repair from everyday life.
 If you're going to sleep at night exhausted and then waking up feeling as if you haven't slept at all, it could be that something is interrupting your sleep but also that you might be approaching burnout.
 Stress doesn't just keep your mind wired right before falling asleep, it can affect how well you sleep and then cause fatigue during the day as well.
 This leads to a vicious cycle of constant exhaustion and then make mommy burnout worse.
-Your mind and body are sending you a warning signal that sleep isn't enough and it's time to start adding in some additional self-care routines.
+Your mind and body are sending you a warning signal that sleep isn't enough and it's time to start adding some additional self-care routines.

 Taking Care of Your Kids Feel Like a Chore

-While caring for your children can be a hassle every now and then, it might be a sign of burnout when every single day you're feeling like motherhood is a chore.
+While caring for your children can be a hassle every now and then, it's a sign of burnout when every single day you're feeling like motherhood is a chore.
 This has nothing to do with how much you love your children, however.
 Mommy guilt is good a making us believe that being stressed about our children and our devotion to them is correlated.
 When you begin to feel like motherhood is a chore, it's just a sign that you're burning out and it's only natural to stop enjoying things when you're overwhelmed and tired.
 The demands of motherhood are draining and you can easily drown in them if you're not careful.

 A simple question you can ask yourself?
 On a scale from 1-10, how often do you feel like you're building a relationship with your child vs just taking care of them?